murtaza52/mashup/README.md

 Open Source Rocks and Clojure Rocks Open Source !!!

+## Acknowledgements

+I did ask a lot of questions on stackoverflow, and am thankful to the numerous authors who shared their knowledge with me !

+Also a big thanks to the guys at

 ## Known Bugs

 Yes even shiny new porjects have them -

-1) The day button should be pressed when the page loads.
+1. The day button should be pressed when the page loads.
 Currently unable to execute the js needed for this.
-2) The sorting doesnt work.
+2. The sorting doesnt work.
 Unable to trace the reason at this point :(

 ## License

 Copyright © 2013 Murtaza Husain